São Paulo Freshers' Event

 Online booking system

-Groups that have signed the Memorandum of Understanding (MoU) have the option of using Development and Alumni Relations’ free online booking system for managing attendee bookings.
+Groups that have signed the Memorandum of Understanding (MoU) and published their data protection statement online have the option of using Development and Alumni Relations’ free online booking system for managing attendee bookings.
 The system offers attendees a straightforward way of booking a place at the event and enables organisers to:

 - Keep track of bookings